Your Credit Union decided to partner with a Car Buying Service. So…which one?

 The Car Buying Service has one goal: Sell cars.
 Yours is to finance them.
 The platform can accomplish these two goals simultaneously with strong Call to Action (CTA’s) buttons linking to your loan application.
 Ensure they are clearly placed throughout the portal, no matter what step the member may be on.

 At minimum, we like to see a Financing link in the main navigation and on the portal home page.
+Some permit integration with your LOS to pass along the vehicle pricing details.

 4. Responsive Site